School profile Verified 2 June 2026

 For 2026 entry the Foundation published a qualifying score of 205 and a priority score of 224.
 Actual offer thresholds still vary by school and category, so there is no single school-wide cut-off score.

-Five Ways uses the shared Foundation entrance test and published catchment categories.
-The 2026 results page published category 3 and category 4 distances but no category 5 March offer, so there is no single open-category March score for that cycle.
+The shared Foundation entrance test and catchment categories apply.
+For 2026 entry, category 3 and category 4 distances were available, with no single open-category March score for that cycle.

 A published catchment map is used for the catchment-priority categories.
 The latest published catchment-category distance threshold for 2026 entry was 4,384 metres, and the same results page also published a separate 5,075 metre threshold for the pupil-premium outside-catchment category.